 The numbers vary, but Google is estimated to account for between 70% and 75% of all global searches.
 Actually, the figure depends on whether you include non-traditional search engines (e.g. social sites like Twitter and Facebook).
 If you’re talking purely in terms of search sites, Google commands closer to 92% of all internet searches.

 Google’s parent company, Alphabet, is worth a colossal $632 billion, making it one of the biggest, most profitable, and most influential companies in the world.
+You can submit your site to Google and see how quickly it indexed.

 YouTube makes a surprise entry at second